 - University Commencement is Sunday, May 19, 2019.

 - Gates open at 8am, Graduates report to the marshaling area by 9am and Ceremony begins at 10am.

 - Wear comfortable shoes and dress for the weather.

-- Stadium Bag Policy will be in effect, which means only a clutch or wallet up to 6.5”x 4.5” or a clear plastic bag up to a one gallon size
+- Stadium Security and Restricted Bag Policy will be in effect, which means only a clutch or wallet up to 6.5”x 4.5” or a clear plastic bag up to a one gallon size

 - Have a blast!

-Our goal is to reach 1,600 senior donors, making us the most philanthropic class to date.
-By becoming a Scarlet Senior, you will be giving back to areas of Rutgers that have made an impact on you and supporting the next generation of Rutgers students.
+Let’s reach 1,000 senior donors, making us the most philanthropic class to date!
+By becoming a Scarlet Senior, you are giving back to areas of Rutgers that made an impact on you and supporting the next generation of Rutgers students.

 Scarlet Senior benefits include:

 - A gift of any amount will get you an exclusive invitation to the Scarlet Senior Donor Reception on May 2nd.
 You don’t want to miss out on the fun!

-- Any senior who gives $25 or more, or a $5 monthly gift, will also be recognized with a philanthropy cord to show your scarlet pride during Commencement.
+- Any senior who gives at least $25, or a $5 monthly gift, is recognized with a philanthropy cord to show your scarlet pride during Commencement.